How your coat helps

 It’s amazing that a coat YOU donated could kick-start a relationship between those in need and the charities that can help them by providing year-round services and support.

-Wrap Up London is now in its eighth year, and our impact continues to grow thanks to the Londoners who take the time to find and donate their old coats, and the incredible volunteers that give their time.
+Wrap Up London is now in its ninth year, and our impact continues to grow thanks to the Londoners who take the time to find and donate their old coats, and the incredible volunteers that give their time.
 Our campaign is run by a small team of hardworking volunteers organised by the registered charity, Hands On London.
 Click here to read more about the work that Hands On London does.